hargoniX/fil-rb/doc/report.typ

 therefore allowing us to reason about the recursive cases more easily.

 // Explain some considerations we had in mind for our simp set.
-To prove that `insert` and `erase` preserve a combination of these invariants, we decompose the theorem into lemmas about how the underlying functions preserve the invariants.
+To prove that `insert` and `erase` preserve both of these invariants, we decompose the theorem into lemmas about how the underlying functions preserve the invariants.
 This decomposition profits a lot from a strong `simp` set, where - beside the trivial properties about every function - we mostly try to reduce the different functions to common terms, s.t. the proof automation - in this case `aesop` @aesop - can reason with the context about the goals.

 Since these functions have a lot of cases, it becomes quite repetitive to prove these subgoals without automation.
-So the development loop mostly boils down to understanding what the different branches were failing to prove automatically and to implement these either as `simp` or `aesop`-specific theorems.
-But some properties are easier to deconstruct than others.
-Both of the red-black-tree-specific invariants are dependent on the color of the node, which is not the most obvious choice for `aesop` to do case distinction on.
-Also, there are code paths, where the invariants depend on each other, e.g. where we can deduce that a node is `red` since we know it is not a `black` node and due to `HeightInv` it also cannot be nil.
-These cases obviously require much more manual reasoning and a deeper understanding on the balance operation.
+So the development loop mostly boils down to understanding where the proof automation gets stuck and then extend either `simp` or `aesop` with new theorems to enable more progress.
+However we did observe situations where just equipping `simp` or `aesop` with more knowledge does not solve a goal.
+For example both of the red-black-tree-specific invariants are dependent on the color of the node.
+However we do not wish to generally case split on the color as this is only necessary for very particular cases.
+Beyond this, there exist code paths, where the invariants depend on each other, e.g. where we can deduce that a node is `red` since we know it is not a `black` node and due to `HeightInv` it also cannot be `nil`.
+These cases require some manual intervention before letting `simp` or `aesop` solve the remainder.

 #note(side:left)[Given that we proved this first and it is easier maybe this section should be higher? - I agree, but I didnt find a good transition the other way around.
 Will fix this evening]
 Finally, it is essential for @surface and a correctly working `contains` to prove that operations on a red-black tree preserve the `BST`-invariant,